atc0m/esp32-c6-lcd-counter/README.md

 The Rust on ESP ecosystem offers two primary development paths: a `std`-enabled approach leveraging the Espressif IoT Development Framework (ESP-IDF), and a `no_std` or "bare-metal" approach using the esp-hal crates.

-"bare-metal" sounds scary so for this project, I chose the `std`-enabled approach, facilitated by the `esp-idf-template` project generator.
+"bare-metal" sounds scary so for this project, so I chose the `std`-enabled approach, facilitated by the `esp-idf-template` project generator.

 ## Prequisites for `esp-idf-template`